 Kent State University is one of 6 institutions in Ohio to offer the Master of Liberal Studies (MLS) degree, but the only one that allows you to take courses from any college or school in the university.
 It also has the fewest required courses: only ONE required course, AS 61000 Introduction to Liberal Studies, about which more below.
 The KSU Master's Degree in Liberal Studies therefore provides you with a unique opportunity to study at the graduate level in fields that are of interest and use to you.
 KSU Master of Liberal Studies students, under the guidance of the Program Director, select courses from across the university to form their own individualized and integrated course of study.

 Students may start the program in the fall, spring, or summer.
-Applications are considered all year round.
+Applications are considered throughout the regular academic year.
+However, because of budget cuts occasioned by the current Recession, applications can no longer be considered over the summer.
+Students interested in starting in the fall therefore need to make sure all their application materials have reached Graduate Studies before the end of the previous spring semester.
 For information on how to apply, click on the Application Procedures link at the top of the grey frame on the left of this page.

 For those in Northeast Ohio, the University also provides many cultural and research opportunities that advance learning and distinguish academic life at Kent.